Windows 10 receives a slew of fixes in the latest quality update release, and here's all you need to know.

 Windows 10 April 2018 Update (Redstone 4) related content, news, release date, steps to upgrade and to do clean installation, new features and changes can be found here.

-Windows 10 release information
+Windows 10 release date and technical details

 - OS: Windows 10